|

 The four subwave extension joins the existing five to total nine waves (waves one through five plus a four wave extension).

-This chart is the same as the prior one, but the wave occurs in a bear market.
+The chart shown on the right is the same as the prior one, but the wave occurs in a bear market.
 All of the subwaves appear similar in shape and duration making

 identification of waves one, three, and five difficult.